argumentcomputer/user-manual/src/07-reference.md

 ### `car`

 `(car cons-cell)` returns the first element of its argument if it is a pair.
-Also works with lists and strings.
+Also works with lists and strings, returning its first element.
 Returns `<Err NotCons>` otherwise.

 ```
 user> (car (cons 1 2))